How Much Does it Cost to RV Full Time?

 - $200 – $300 for two or more vehicles.

-Health insurance is it’s own topic and is why we’re dedicating a separate post and video to this very subject.
+Health insurance is its own topic and is why we’re dedicated a separate post and video to this very subject.
 We still wanted to share with you our costs for this category to give you an idea.
 We’re both very healthy and almost never go to the doctor.
 The coverage we currently have is for out of pocket medicine for Liz that she was getting monthly for about 8 months of this 1 year budget, and Dennis’s Health Insurance.
 We also had Liz’s previous employees coverage for 3 months out of our budget so we didn’t have to add this cost up until later on in our trip.
 We are budget $250 per month for this moving forward.

 Memberships are a totally optional category of full time RV’ing.
 That means it’s not a bare-essential or requirement for this style of living.
 We have several memberships now that we feel are essential for us on the road.
 Here are the following programs, or memberships we pay for each month.
 If you’re interested in joining any of them please click the links below to help us out!
 We do receive affiliate commission from some of these programs although we are referring them because we are members and believe in them, our opinions of them are our own.